 SunEdison (formerly MEMC Electronic Materials) turns sun into power.
 The company not only makes solar modules, polysilicon, and silicon wafers used in solar panels, it also designs, makes, installs, and maintains solar installations for individuals and corporate customers.
-The company has 2.4 gigawatts of electricity-producing panels installed and a pipeline of 5.1 ggawatts.
+The company has 2.4 gigawatts of electricity-producing panels installed and a pipeline of 5.1 gigawatts.
 It has also begun generating electricity from solar power and selling that electricity to utility customers.
 The sale of silicon wafers and solar panels are becoming less of the company's business as it focuses on solar power.
-SunEdison spun off 20% of its silicon wafer fabrication business and part of its solar business.
+In 2015 and 2016, SunEdison reduced its manufacturing assets to lower costs.

 SunEdison Semiconductor, the wafer business, completed its $94 million IPO in early 2014.
 TerraForm Power, a unit that owns and operate some of the company's solar power plants, raised more than $500 million in an IPO in 2014.